AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 * **Linked record types** and **Linked records**:  You can create a connection between the following entities:

     * Two Maestro record types
-    * A Maestro record type and a Workfront project, program, or portfolio object type.
+    * A Maestro record type and a Workfront project, program, portfolio, company, or group object type.

     ![](assets/new-connection-tab-with-workfront-option.png)